qt1h/DATA_MINING/README.md

 ## Future Work
 - Implement other classifications
+- Implement helper and classification choice on run
+- GUI
 ## Acknowledgments
 - **SDSS** for providing the dataset.
 - Scikit-learn for machine learning tools.